MayJuun/design_system/README.md

 ###### What does this mean ?
 They are basically a visual form to represent a user or a component through which the user will be able identify themselves.

-MDS gives an option to select the type ( Male, female or nuetral) and size (large, medium or small)  with a lot of flexibility.

   ```dart
   bool isVisible3 = true;
   @override